gSpera/meval/README.md

 `e.Eval("pi")`

 ## Parser
-Meval is currently built around the Golang parser, this was chosen for the semplicity of implementing, in future a custom one could be implemented.
+Meval is currently built around a modified copy the Golang parser, this was chosen for the semplicity of implementing, in future a custom one could be used.
+The source code of the parser can be found in the internal subdirctory.